Brake Pedal Travel and Feel

-A soft and spongy or a rock hard brake pedal with little stopping power is a sure sign something is wrong with the brake system; but what?
-Where to begin?
-When the pedal's soft, air may have entered the system, or there could be a problem with the internal seals in the master cylinder.
-A hard brake pedal typically points to the brake assist unit.
+A soft or hard brake pedal with little stopping power is a sure sign something is wrong with the brake system.
+For example, when the pedal's spongy and low, air may have entered the system, or there could be a problem with the internal seals in the master cylinder.
+A hard brake pedal typically points to the brake booster assist unit.

 Soft Brake Pedal

 Air is compressible, and when trapped in the brake lines and fluid, it results in a soft brake pedal.
 Brake fluids have a high boiling and a low freezing point and must not corrode or damage sensitive rubber components used throughout the automotive braking system.

 Brake fluid is hygroscopic and readily absorbs moisture from the air.
 Moisture lowers brake fluid's boiling point.
 Boiling brake fluid results in vapor pockets in the brake fluid and lines.
 Therefore, keeping the container capped tightly when in storage is essential.